-- Players should not return to play until they have returned to school/ learning without worsening symptoms; - Return to training/ play should be gradual; - Rehabilitation after a concussion should be supervised by a medical practitioner and should follow stepwise symptom limited progression.
-A 6 stage Graded Return To Play (GRTP) rehabilitation program can look like the following:

-- No Activity Rest until symptom-free includes mental and physical rest (recovery); - 2.
-Light Aerobic Exercise e.g., walk, swim, exercise bike with Heart Rate less than 70%max start 24-48 hours after symptoms have resolved: - 3.
-Sport Specific Exercise eg running drills without contact; - 4.
-Non-contact Training and start resistance (weight) training; - 5.
-Full Contact Training ONLY after medical clearance by a doctor coaching staff should assess tackling technique and other skills; - 6.
+- Players should not return to play until they have returned to school/ learning without worsening symptoms; - Return to training/ play should be gradual; - Rehabilitation after a concussion should be supervised by a medical practitioner and should follow stepwise symptom limited progression. - Initially, complete rest for the first 24 to 48 hours including mental and physical rest (recovery), should be adhered to.
+Children and adolescents should be treated more conservatively, so 48 hours rest is recommended: - A 6 stage Graded Return To Sport (GRTS) Program can look like the following (it can be commenced after the initial rest period of 24 to 48 hours): - Symptom-limited activity Daily activities that do not provoke or worsen symptoms: - 2.
+Light Aerobic Exercise e.g., walk, exercise bike with Heart Rate less than ~70% max (no resistance/weight training); - 3.
+Sport Specific Exercise e.g. running drills without risk of head contact; - 4.
+Non-contact training and start resistance (weight) training; - 5.
+Full contact training ONLY after medical clearance by a doctor coaching staff should assess tackling technique and other skills; - 6.
 Return to play/games.